vr-voyage/wiki-notes/en/blender/bones/merge.md

 ## Dissolve and Vertex Weight Mix

-One way is to **Dissolve** the child-bones and then use the **Vertex Weight Mix** modifier to move the previous bones weights to the parent.
+One way is to :
+* **Dissolve** the child-bones to merge them with the parent
+* Use the **Vertex Weight Mix** modifier to move the child-bones Vertex Groups weights to the parent one.

 You can do these operations in any order (Dissolve then Vertex Weight, or Vertex Weight then Dissolve).